Trackunit/developer-hub/api-docs/custom-field-intro.md

 1. To define a custom field, you first need to [add a definition using the API.](/reference/custom-field-definitions)
 2. Use the [Custom Fields Values API](/reference/custom-field-values) to set values on your defined custom fields.
+- Specify the `entityId` for your query.
+Depending on which domain type you are interested in, this can be an assetId, accountId, groupId, siteId, customerId or rentalContractId.

 ## Changing custom field definitions